afqueiruga/cornflakes/README.md

 Quick Preview
 -------

 What does that mean?
-Well, this is the smallest viable kernel:
+Well, this is a very simple kernel:
 ```python
 from popcorn import *
 Vector = DofSpace(2,0,2) # vector on each vertex